top of page

 Dr Shi Nan

 Dr Shi Nan is the Executive Vice President and Secretary General of Urban Planning Society of China.
-You can listen to our conversation with Shi Nan in Episode 3 of The DNA of Cities podcast.
+You can listen to our conversation with Shi Nan in our Introduction and Conclusion episodes.

 Photo credit: Ronni Kurtz via Unsplash.